hudl/hudl.github.com/source/_posts/2012-06-01-ui-prototyping-at-hudl.markdown

 When we work on a new product or feature, we try to figure out the fastest way to build an interface to answer one question about our approach to the interface: "Are we on the right track?"

 A lot of our ideas come from [Bill Buxton's great book about UX](http://www.amazon.com/Sketching-User-Experiences-Interactive-Technologies/dp/0123740371)--particularly as it relates to protoyping an experience.
-Bil says that your early sketches and prototypes should never be treated as _answers_ to the problem.
+Bill says that your early sketches and prototypes should never be treated as _answers_ to the problem.

 Instead, teams should think of them as _questions_ about the problem.